 Biologics and Disease Modifying Anti-Rheumatic Drugs (DMARDs) are medications that can help control symptoms and prevent long-term damage.

-Patients with AS whose pain and stiffness aren’t relieved by anti-inflammatory drugs can be treated by a group of medications called biologics.
-These medications are extremely effective and can make a big difference for people with AS.
+Patients with Ankylosing Spondylitis whose pain and stiffness aren’t relieved by anti-inflammatory drugs can be treated by a group of medications called biologics.
+These medications are extremely effective and can make a big difference for people with Ankylosing Spondylitis.
 They work by disrupting aspects of the body’s inflammatory response.

 A type of biologic called anti-TNF biologics were first introduced in 1998.
-Until that time, there were few other options for people with AS if anti-inflammatory medications weren’t enough to control their disease.
+Until that time, there were few other options for people with Ankylosing Spondylitis if anti-inflammatory medications weren’t enough to control their disease.

 Today there are a number of available anti-TNF biologics including Humira, Remicade/Inflectra/Remsima, Enbrel, Cimzia, and Simponi.
 Newer biologics target other aspects of the inflammatory response, such as Cosentyx, which inhibits a signalling protein called IL-17.